Inside - Review

 20210303223809_1.jpg

-That sense of timing carries over to the puzzle sequences in which there is still a threat, but not and overtly active one.
-Some of the puzzles require you learn the timing of repetitive sequences to avoid being destroyed.
+That sense of timing carries over to the puzzle sequences in which there is still a threat, but not an overtly active one.
+Some of the puzzles require you to learn the timing of repetitive sequences to avoid being destroyed.
 There was the occasional puzzle that required multiple tries for me to figure it out, but none of them felt too obtuse.
-Most of the puzzles were relatively straight forward, with very few getting more complicated than two-layers deep.
+Most of the puzzles were relatively straightforward, with very few getting more complicated than two layers deep.
 There were a few puzzles towards the end that I would have liked to have seen more versions of before the game’s end, but the gameplay never wore out its welcome.

 Presentation